 The best way to change formula metrics on a scorecard is to modify an existing scorecard rather than create a new one to replace it.
 This preserves all of the existing data and recalculates the total based on the revised formula (with the new criteria set to 0).

-Once you create and implement your Scorecard you are rewarded the ability with a more objective way to prioritize features.
-Just click the linked number above your status (the Aha! score will be 0 by default).
+Once you create and implement your scorecard you are rewarded with a more objective way to prioritize features.
+Just click the Aha! score number on a feature.
 You can edit the values of your various metrics by moving each slider left or right, or by typing a valid value directly into the box above each metric.

-The Aha!
-Score is now the leading indicator of feature priority.
-You can drag features to new rank order on the Features Board (shown), customize the feature cards to display key details supporting the score, evaluate each release more closely on the Details view, and provide custom views on the List screen.
+The Aha! score is now the leading indicator of feature priority.
+Drag features to new rank order on the Features > Board view.